jhochwald/PowerShell-collection/CONTRIBUTING.md

 Please use a valid license, best one that is approved by the Free Software Foundation.

-If you do not specify any other License or Terms, I apply the following default:
+If you do not specify any other License or Terms, we apply the following default:

 ### License Terms

-Copyright (c) 2023, enabling Technology <[http://enatec.io](http://enatec.io)>
+Copyright (c) 2025, enabling Technology GmbH
 All rights reserved.

 Redistribution and use in source and binary forms, with or without modification, are permitted provided that the following conditions are met: